disnet/disnet.github.com/code.markdown

-This was originally a class project and you can check out the project [website](http://www.soe.ucsc.edu/classes/cmps261/Spring10/projects/projects/tdisney/proj/index.html) for some of the rational.
+This was originally a class project and you can check out the project [website](http://www.soe.ucsc.edu/classes/cmps261/Spring10/projects/projects/tdisney/proj/index.html) for some of the rational behind it.

 The latest and greatest code (and maybe documentation) can be found on [github](http://github.com/disnet/jsvis).